AlexaCRM/alexacrm.github.io/wpcrm/twig.md

 - *user binding* -- access record data of the the current [CRM identity](/wpcrm/authentication/)
 - *views* -- render CRM views in WordPress, with customizable templates
 - *inline FetchXML queries* -- query CRM data and render it in WordPress
-- *forms* -- render CRM forms in WordPress, capture submissions and send data back to CRM
+- *forms* -- render CRM forms or custom HTML forms in WordPress, capture submissions and send data back to CRM
 - *access any record by ID*
+- *access entity metadata*
 - *extensibility* -- add new tags, functions and filters to the engine with WordPress actions and filters

 ## Examples